Tenterfield

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

 The Tenterfield SA2 had a median taxpayer income of $34,208 and an average of $42,367 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This is lower than national averages; Rest of NSW's median was $49,459 with an average income of $62,998.
-By September 2025, estimates suggest the median would be approximately $38,522 and the average $47,709, based on Wage Price Index growth of 12.61%.
-Census data shows Tenterfield's household, family, and personal incomes fall between the 1st and 3rd percentiles nationally.
-The $400 - $799 earnings band includes 34.0% of individuals (2,463), contrasting with broader areas where the $1,500 - $2,999 bracket leads at 29.9%.
-A significant portion faces economic challenges, with 46.2% in sub-$800 weekly brackets.
-Despite modest housing costs allowing for 88.4% income retention, total disposable income ranks at just the 4th percentile nationally.
+This is lower than national averages, with Rest of NSW having a median income of $49,459 and an average income of $62,998.
+By September 2025, estimated incomes would be approximately $38,522 (median) and $47,709 (average), based on Wage Price Index growth of 12.61% since financial year 2022.
+Census data indicates that household, family, and personal incomes in Tenterfield fall between the 1st and 3rd percentiles nationally.
+The $400 - 799 earnings band captures 34.0% of the community (2,463 individuals), contrasting with the broader area where the $1,500 - 2,999 bracket leads at 29.9%.
+The concentration of 46.2% in sub-$800 weekly brackets highlights economic challenges facing a significant portion of the community.
+Housing costs are modest, with 88.4% of income retained, but total disposable income ranks at just the 4th percentile nationally.

 Frequently Asked Questions - Income